brandur/sorg/content/drafts/acid.md

 ## Isolation (#isolation)

-Isolation is the "I" in ACID.
+The "I" in ACID.
 It ensures that two simultaneously executing transactions that are operating on the same information don't conflict with each other.
 Each one has access to a pristine view of the data (depending on isolation level) even if the other has modified it, and results are reconciled when the transactions are ready to commit.
 Modern RDMSes have sophisticated multiversion